amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.1-draft.rst

 Output
 ======

-Output data from Amanzi is currently organized into three specific elements: `"Vis`", `"Checkpoint`", `"Observations`", and `"Walkabout Data`".
+Output data from Amanzi is currently organized into four specific elements: `"Vis`", `"Checkpoint`", `"Observations`", and `"Walkabout Data`".
 Each of these is controlled in different ways, reflecting their intended use.

 * `"Vis`" is intended to represent snapshots of the solution at defined instances during the simulation to be visualized.
 The ''vis'' element defines the naming and frequencing of saving the visualization files.
 The visualizatoin files may include only a fraction of the state data, and may contiain auxiliary "derived" information (see *elsewhere* for more discussion).